-1.53a Such a rating need not be published.
+a) Such a rating need not be published.
 It can be obtained in the middle of a rating period, or even in the middle of a tournament.
 The player may then disregard subsequent results for the purpose of their title application.
-However the burden of proof then rests with the federation of the title applicant.
-It is recommended that players receive a certificate from the Chief Arbiter where they achieve the rating level during an event.
-Such a certificate should include a note of the date each game was played.
-Title applications based on unpublished ratings shall only be accepted by FIDE after agreement with the Rating Administrator and the QC.
+However, the burden of proof then rests with the federation of the title applicant.
+Title applications based on unpublished ratings shall only be accepted by FIDE after agreement with the Rating

+Administrator and the QC.
 Ratings in the middle of a period can be confirmed only after all tournaments for that period have been received and rated by FIDE.

-- 1.54 A title result shall be valid if it was obtained in accordance with the FIDE Title Regulations prevailing at the time of the tournament when the norm was obtained. - 1.55 Title norms gained before 1.7.2005 must have been registered with FIDE before 31.7.2013 or they will be considered to have expired.
+- 1.5.4 A title result shall be valid if it was obtained in accordance with the FIDE Title Regulations prevailing at the time of the tournament when the norm was obtained. - 1.5.5 Title norms gained before 01/07/2005 must have been registered with FIDE before 31/07/2013 or they will be considered to have expired. - 1.5.6 Any title application containing a norm not achieved before 30/06/2022 must include at least one norm from an individual Swiss tournament with every round containing at least forty participants whose average rating is at least 2000.